lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

     }
     ```

-    !!! warning
+    !!! tip
         Lite XL does not support using a specfific face in a
         TrueType collection (.ttc) file.
         Only the first face can be used.

 === "Settings GUI"

-    To change the code font, navigate to the "Core" tab
-    and expand the "Editor" section.
+    To change the code font, navigate to the "Core" tab and expand the "Editor" section.
     The first entry should be a list of code fonts used by the editor.
-    ![The fonts option under the Editor section][1]{ loading=lazy }
+    ![The fonts option under the Editor section][5]{ loading=lazy }

     To add a new font, click the "Add" button.
     A font selector will be shown.
-    ![Font selector][2]{ loading=lazy }
+    ![Font selector][6]{ loading=lazy }

-    To choose a font, press the "Mono" button and select a font from
+    To choose a font, press the "Mono" button and select a font from the list.
-    the list.
-The "All" button allows you to select non-monospace
+    The "All" button allows you to select non-monospace fonts.
-    fonts.

-    A demo text will be shown at the textbox
-    on the top of the selector.
+    A demo text will be shown at the textbox on the top of the selector.
-    To change the antialiasing settings of the font, click on the
-    dropdown to the left.
+    To change the antialiasing settings of the font, click on the dropdown to the left.
-    To change the hinting settings of the font, click on the dropdown
-    to the right.
+    To change the hinting settings of the font, click on the dropdown to the right.
     The changes will be reflected automatically on the preview window.
     Press "Save" to add the font or "Cancel" to go back.

     If you have more than one fonts set up, you can change
     the fallback order by pressing the "‹" and "›" buttons.
-    ![The buttons to change font ordering][3]{ loading=lazy }
+    ![The buttons to change font ordering][7]{ loading=lazy }

 ## Keyboard shortcuts

 Keyboard shortcuts are managed by the `core.keymap` module.
 This module maps keyboard shortcuts to one or more commands,
-where each command has a predicate that determine whether
+where each command has a predicate that determine whether it can be run.
-it should run based on certain conditions.

 For a list of default keyboard shortcuts, check out these pages:

-- [non-macOS platforms (Windows, Linux, etc.)][4]
+- [non-macOS platforms (Windows, Linux, etc.)][8]
-- [macOS][5]
+- [macOS][9]

 ### Adding a keyboard shortcut